Best Mississippi RN to BSN Programs

 Tuition and Cost of Attendance

-Students will need to account for tuition, mandatory fees, course materials and more when developing a budget for an RN to BSN program.
-The tuition for nursing courses at William Carey University in Hattiesburg, MS is estimated at $380 per credit hour.
+Students will need to account for tuition, mandatory fees, course materials, and more when developing a budget for an RN to BSN program.
+The tuition for nursing courses at William Carey University in Hattiesburg, MS is estimated at around $415 per credit hour.
 This does not include miscellaneous fees such as admissions, graduation, and administrative fees, among others.
+Tuition and fees often fluctuate so check your school of choice for current figures.

 RN to BSN Salary Comparison in Mississippi

 Registered nurses with advanced degrees can expect to earn toward the top of the RN pay scale.
-Glassdoor reports that RNs in Biloxi, MS earn between $45,000 and $67,000 annually, with the average nurse in the area earning $54,818 per year.
-Any RN who continues their education through an RN to BSN will have the opportunity to make a salary toward the higher end of spectrum.
+Glassdoor reports that RNs in Biloxi, MS earn between $37,000 and $64,000 annually, with the average nurse in the area earning $51,768 per year.
+Any RN who continues their education through an RN to BSN will have the opportunity to make a salary toward the higher end of the spectrum.

 Alcorn State UniversityCampus